texas oncology more breakthroughs. more victories

 Esophageal Cancer FACT SHEET

-Esophageal cancer is a disease that occurs in the esophagus – a long tube that runs from your throat to your stomach which carries food and liquids to the stomach for digestion.
+Esophageal cancer is a disease that occurs in the esophagus – the long tube that runs from your throat to your stomach and carries food and liquids to the stomach for digestion.
+The two most common types of esophageal cancer are squamous cell carcinoma and adenocarcinoma.
+Squamous cell carcinoma arises from the inside lining layer of the esophagus, often in the upper and middle portions; adenocarcinoma begins in glandular cells and occurs lower in the esophagus, near the stomach.